aiter/aiter.github.io/_posts/2021-11-08-english-writing.md

 * Marketing has to be our number one priority.
 With this in mind …
 * OK, this is what we're going to do.
 We're going to have the company party next week.
 * Addressing such issues has to be our number one priority.

+## EXPRESSING DOUBT

+* I can accept that.
+* I'm prepared to believe that.
+* I'm willing to go along with the idea.
+* This seems a bit far-fetched.
+* Doesn't it strike you as odd?
+* It's highly implausible(not reasonable).
+* this is utter nonsense!
+* That doesn't make any sense.